Bombs targeting Shi'ite politician kill 7 in Baghdad

-BAGHDAD (Reuters) - Bombs planted around a Shi‘ite politician’s house killed seven people and wounded 21 others in Baghdad on Wednesday, police said, the latest in a string of attacks which have raised fears of a return to widespread sectarian violence in Iraq.
+BAGHDAD (Reuters) - Bombs planted around a Shi‘ite politician’s house killed seven people and wounded 21 others in Baghdad on Wednesday, police said, the latest in a string of attacks which have raised fears of a return to widespread sectarian violence.

-Militants put two bombs in the air conditioning system of the house in the al-Wahda district in the south of the Iraqi capital, police said, but did not give the politician’s name.
+Unknown militants carried out the attack in the al-Wahda district in the south of the Iraqi capital, police said.
+It was not immediately clear if the politician was one of the victims.

-The politician, who is also a tribal chief, is from the smaller Islamic party Al-Fadhila.
-He was unharmed but his wife, his daughter and his son were killed in the blast, police said.

 In the west of Baghdad, a bomb at the home of a government-backed militiaman killed his wife and two of his daughters, and wounded three others, police said.